MPEG-1: P-frames

 "P-frame" is an abbreviation for "Predicted-frame".
 They may also be called forward-predicted frames or inter-frames (B-frames are also inter-frames).

 P-frames exist to improve compression by exploiting the temporal (over time) redundancy in a video.
 P-frames store only the difference in image from the frame (either an I-frame or P-frame) immediately preceding it (this reference frame is also called the anchor frame).

 The difference between a P-frame and its anchor frame is calculated using motion vectors on each macroblock of the frame (see below).
 Such motion vector data will be embedded in the P-frame for use by the decoder.

-A P-frame can contain any number of intra-coded blocks, in addition to any forward-predicted blocks.
+A P-frame can contain any number of intra-coded blocks (DCT and Quantized), in addition to any forward-predicted blocks (Motion Vectors).

 If a video drastically changes from one frame to the next (such as a cut), it is more efficient to encode it as an I-frame.